-The Inn received National Historic Landmark status in 1986, and underwent a complete restoration in 1995, thanks to the generosity of The Margaret L. Wendt Foundation.
+The Inn, along with thirteen other structures, received National Historic Landmark status in 1986, and underwent a complete restoration in 1995, thanks to the generosity of The Margaret L. Wendt Foundation.
 Strict attention was paid to the restoration methods, and many of the original furniture and fixtures remain.
 Today the Inn’s twenty-nine suites and rooms offer all the amenities of the present, with a healthy tribute to the glorious Roycroft past.
 For more information about the Inn please visit the Roycroft Inn website.

 The Chapel (1899)

 Built in 1899, the Chapel served as a meeting hall for the Roycrofters.
 The edifice was constructed of local glacial fieldstone and was the second structure built on the Campus.
 It has often been described as one of the most beautiful, asymmetrical structures in America.
 Some of the noted building features include a crenellated tower and a sculptured terra cotta face in the peak facing Main Street.

 The main meeting hall was known as the Art Gallery, featuring fine oil paintings by many well-known artists.
 The building also housed the principal sales room of the Roycrofters.
 This structure is currently under restoration.